 Jill Altenburger and Nanette Steiner both worked full time in managerial positions before they had children.
 Nanette worked in product marketing and finance and Jill in sports marketing and events management.

-Jill [pictured right] has a 15-month-old daughter, but found it difficult to find a suitable part-time position with less travel once she had had her.
+Jill has a 15-month-old daughter, but found it difficult to find a suitable part time job with less travel once she had had her.
 In Switzerland, where she lives, there is no right to request flexible working and employees have to rely on their employers’ goodwill.

 She had a few interviews for new part-time positions, but they were all at a lower level than the qualifications and experience she had.
 In fact, she finished a master in marketing and sales just the month before her daughter was born.